enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 These components are built as custom elements using the Enhance `elements` folder.
 Copy and paste the following code into the `/app/elements/todo-app.html` file.
 The file name (todo-app.html) will use this code as a server rendered custom element with the HTML in this file rendered.
-Notice that the style tag with CSS for the todo app is included here.
-Enhance will add scoping to these styles so they only target the instance of `todo-app` and then this style tag will be hoisted to the head so that the styles will be loaded prior to the page rendering.